SchedMD/slurm-gcp/README.md

 1. Create a base instance

    Create a bare image and install and configure the packages (including Slurm) that you are used to for a Slurm compute node.
-Then take create an image from it creating a family either in the form "<cluster_name>-compute-#-image-family" or in a name of your choosing.
+Then create an image from it creating a family either in the form "<cluster_name>-compute-#-image-family" or in a name of your choosing.